How reliable is Volvo? An honest assessment of the Swedish brand

 The XC90 spends a little bit more time off the road than other Volvo models, with the average working out at around 2 hours and 30 minutes.
 When compared to other SUVs such as the Volkswagen Touareg, the 2 and a half hours is impressive.
 Repair costs are, however, where it falls down a little bit.
 Owners of the XC90, when asked, found the cost of repairs rather high.
 The average, according to the 2019 ReliabilityIndex report, is £417.25.

 That the average repair costs are rather high is more easily understood when looking at the most common issues that owners of the XC90 report.
 24% of owners had problems with their axle and suspension, and a further 18.93% reported they had been forced to take their SUV in to get electrical issues fixed.

 As with all reliability studies, it’s necessary to look at information from many sources to get a better picture.
-But the picture does not get better when looking at the data from the 2019 Which? consumer report.
+But the picture does not get better when looking at the data from 2019 Which? consumer report.

+This survey also revealed that repairs were somewhat speedy, with drivers only having to wait a day for their cars to be fixed.
 Of course, every car has its pluses and minuses and when it comes to Volvo, the safety innovations are second to none.
 If you love the look of the SUV and safety is a key concern for you when considering your next vehicle, then the XC90 could be exactly what you’re looking for.
 It’s worth considering leasing your vehicle and getting the additional maintenance plan which will give you security, leaving you secure in the knowledge that, should anything happen to your car which requires costly repairs, you’re covered.

 So, why is Volvo unreliable?